captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 - Go prefers to use table-driven, parallel unit tests.
 For more information on this, check out the [Go Wiki](https://go.dev/wiki/TableDrivenTests).
 - Try to write your code in a way that is, among other things, easy to test.
 Go's preference for interfaces facilitates this nicely, and it can make your life easier when writing tests.
 - There are already make targets set up to run unit tests.
 Specifically `check-coverage`.
 Feel free to modify these and add more if you would like to tailor them to your own preferences.

+## Next Steps

+You are now ready to move on to the rest of the challenge.
+You can find the instructions for that [here](./3-Challenge-Assignment.md).